IdentityPython/idpy-oidc/demo/README.md

         }
     },

+The software can produce 3 types of tokens.

-What this says is that an authorization token doesn't contain anything that anyone but the server is able to read.
-The token on the other hand is a signed JSON Web Token following the pattern described in [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://datatracker.ietf.org/doc/rfc9068/)
+- An encrypted value, unreadable by anyone but the server
+- A signed JSON Web Token following the pattern described in [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://datatracker.ietf.org/doc/rfc9068/)
+- An IDToken which only is used to represent ID Tokens.

+In this example only the two first types are used since no ID Tokens are produced.

 The next part is about the grant manager.